- 1 Causes

 - In emergency situations, be prepared to perform or assist with an emergency cricothyroidotomy or intubation

 Epiglottitis is inflammation of the epiglottis and surrounding tissues, most commonly caused by H. Influenzae type B infections.
-The inflammation of the epiglottis, due to increase in blood supply and extravasation, leads to narrowing of the airway and produces the characteristic high-pitched stridor sounds.
+The inflammation leads to narrowing of the airway and produces the characteristic high-pitched stridor sounds.

 Patients will initially present with a sore throat, a fever, and dyspnoea, characteristically in the absence of a cough.
 Late signs of the condition if left untreated include drooling, dysphagia, and stridor.

 The patient will look unwell and is classically seen, in late stages on the disease, sitting in the tripod position to allow gravity to assist in keeping the airway open.

 All cases of epiglottitis need urgent assessment by senior anaesthetist or ENT surgeon, in a HDU or ICU setting (the airway should not be examined without such support due to the high risk of airway narrowing).
 When epiglottitis is suspected, do your best not not upset the child by examinations as this further increase the risk of airway closure

 Nebulised adrenaline and IV dexamethasone should be started in all suspected cases.
 Blood and throat cultures should be taken and IV broad-spectrum antibiotics (such as penicillin and ceftriaxone) should be given, alongside analgesia and IV fluids.